-To meet the response time objectives for items 1 - 5, Camano Island Fire and Rescue will evaluate its response data to determine if relocating resources, improving reliability or other organizational changes may improve our ability to accomplish our response goals.
-In the future Camano Island Fire and Rescue will look to better its data collection process to differentiate between Camano and Stanwood calls.
+To meet the response time goals for items 1-5, Camano Island Fire and Rescue will evaluate its response data to determine if relocating resources, improving reliability or other organizational changes may improve our ability to accomplish our response goals.
 Camano Island Fire and Rescue will develop a staffing plan that will consider volunteer recruiting and retention programs as well as an increase of career staffing.
 All increases will require budget support and any plan will be developed with all stakeholders input and presented to the elected officials.

-All information, statistics, turnout times, response/travel times compiled from data retrieved from Fire House, year 2011
+All information, statistics, turnout times, response/travel times compiled from data retrieved from Fire House, year 2012